ACCIS CDT Imetrum DBT project prize

-Five ACCIS CDT PhD students (“Team Athena”) have been awarded the inaugural Imetrum prize for the best team performance in the ACCIS CDT Design Build and Test project.
+Five ACCIS CDT PhD students (“Team Wilbur”) have been awarded the annual Imetrum prize for the best team performance in the ACCIS CDT Design Build and Test project.

 The Design, Build and Test (DBT) project is undertaken by all PhD students in the EPSRC Centre for Doctoral Training in Advanced Composites for Innovation and Science (ACCIS CDT) and is one of the most enjoyable and rewarding parts of the first year taught component.